apache/predictionio/docs/manual/source/production/deploy-cloudformation.html.md

 Progress](/images/cloudformation/compute-4.png)

 Once the status become **UPDATE_COMPLETED**, you will have 2 extra storage instances.
-Notice that during the update, your cluster is still functional and any existing work will not be affected (existing work might be affected if you are downscaling).
+Notice that during the up-scaling update, your cluster is still functional and existing work will not be affected.
+They may be affected during downscale.

+## Support and Pricing

+PredictionIO Cluster comes with Enterprise Support.
+For pricing and support details, please contact support@prediction.io.